GuillaumeMougeot/DogFaceNet/README.md

 ### Results on face verification

+UPDATE: the now available dataset is bigger (around 8600 pictures) than the one presented in the article (around 1400 pictures).
+The following results (and the one presented in the paper) were found using the small dataset.
+The results on the big dataset are unfortunately worse than the one on the small dataset (86% accuracy on the open-set): this can be explained knowing that there are much more dogs per breed in the test set, it thus makes the problem harder (two different dogs of the same breed are very similar).

 The current version of the code reaches 92% accuracy on an open-set (48 unknown dogs) of pairs of dogs pictures.
 That is to say that for a pair of pictures representing either the same dog or two different dogs, the current code could tell if it is the same dog or not with an accuracy of 92%.

 Here is the corresponding ROC curve: